 \end{cor} \begin{IEEEproof} The corollary follows directly from Theorem \ref{thm:main} by using a codebook constructed according to $q(\mathbf x) = p(\mathbf x)$. \end{IEEEproof}

-Setting $q(\mathbf x) = p(\mathbf x)$ is a natural choice for i.i.d.\ or i.i.d.\ mixture sources, because it maximizes the probability of matching codewords with the source.
-This result shows that for i.i.d.\ and i.i.d.\ mixture sources, the proposed code construction and the proposed encoding and decoding scheme can achieve the source entropy to within at most an $O(\log(k))$ overhead.
+Setting $q(\mathbf x) = p(\mathbf x)$ is a natural choice for i.i.d.\ or i.i.d.\ mixture sources, because it maximizes the probability of matching codewords with the sources.
+This result shows that for i.i.d.\ and i.i.d.\ mixture sources, the proposed code construction and the proposed encoding and decoding scheme achieves the joint entropy of the sources to within at most an $O(\log(k))$ overhead.
 The overhead can be further reduced if the distribution is close to uniform.
 In particular, for an i.i.d.\ uniform distribution with $p_{\text{max}} = p_{\text{min}}$, the entropy can be achieved to within $O(1)$ bits.

-An intuitive (but somewhat inaccurate) argument of why for i.i.d.\ sources, a matching i.i.d.\ codebook can approach the source entropy is the following.
-When the codebook distribution and the source distribution $p(\mathbf x)$ match, for every realization of the source $\mathbf x$, a randomly generated codeword would match $\mathbf x$ with a probability $p(\mathbf x)$.
+An intuitive argument of why for i.i.d.\ sources, a matching i.i.d.\ codebook can approach the joint entropy of the sources is the following.
+When the codebook distribution and the distribution of the sources $p(\mathbf x)$ match, for every realization of the sources $\mathbf x$, a randomly generated codeword would match $\mathbf x$ with a probability $p(\mathbf x)$.
 Thus, the index of the first matching codeword follows a geometric distribution with parameter $p(\mathbf x)$.
 The entropy of such a geometric distribution is essentially $- \log(p(\mathbf x))$ plus a constant.
-Then, when averaged over all realizations of $\mathbf x$, we can achieve a common message entropy of $\mathbb E[- \log(p(\mathbf X))]$, which is just the source entropy $H(\mathbf X)$, plus a constant.
+Then, when averaged over all realizations of $\mathbf x$, we can achieve a common message length of $\mathbb E[- \log(p(\mathbf X))]$, which is just the entropy of the sources $H(\mathbf X)$, plus a constant.

-To make the above argument rigorous, we recognize that the actual distribution of the first matching index for a fixed codebook, across all source realizations, is a mixture of geometric distributions, for which the computation of entropy is quite nontrivial.
-Appendix \ref{app:proof_theorem_1} uses a bounding technique over randomly generated codebooks to show the existence of one codebook whose output has the desired entropy, up to an additive logarithmic term.
+To make the above argument work for any codebook distribution $q(\mathbf x)$, which may not be the same as the source distribution $p(\mathbf x)$, we recognize that in general the distribution of the first matching index is a mixture of geometric distributions, for which the exact computation of entropy is complicated.
+The proof in Appendix \ref{app:proof_theorem_1} uses a bounding technique due to \cite{sfrl}, averaged over randomly generated codebooks, to show the existence of one codebook whose output has the desired entropy, up to an additive logarithmic term.